Vegan Japanese Pumpkin Chowder with Sweetcorn ~ 純素日本南瓜，玉米濃湯

 I got few special Japanese pumpkins, Kabocha, from my friend.
 She is a busy mum but has perfect green fingers.
 She grows lots of vegetables and can get really good harvester every year.
 This pumpkin is one of her crops.

 Kabocha is commonly called Japanese pumpkin, especially in Australia and New Zealand.
 It is also called kabocha squash in North America.
 In Japan, the word kabocha may refer to either this squash or to the Western-style pumpkin.

 The word kabocha has come to mean a general type of winter squash to many English-speaking growers and buyers.

 Digging to all of my memory.
 I can only remember the main ingredients so far.

 One Japanese pumpkin (also known as Kabocha).
-One can of coconut milk, carrot, celery, potato (optonal), soaked cashew.
-Corns that’s shave off from two corn cobs, vegetable stock.
+One can of coconut milk, carrot, celery, potato (optional), soaked cashew.
+Corns that’s shaved off from two corn cobs, vegetable stock.
 And 3/4 tsp fresh thyme leaves, 2 bay leaves and a piece of soaked green seaweed: kelp (海帶).
-Season with smoked paprika, pink sea salt and black pepper.
+Season with smoked paprika, pink sea salt, and black pepper.

-This soup contain neither any butter, oil nor any cream.
+This soup contains neither any butter, oil nor any cream.
 Sounds great in health, good nutrition.
-IT IS TRUE!
+IT IS!